Ultimate Guide To WordPress RSS

 (Single Post Feed)

-Note: By default, if you only append “/feed” to the end of a post URI, WordPress will return the comments for your post, not the post content itself.
+Note: By default, if you only append “/feed” to the end of the URI of your post, WordPress will return the comments left on your post, not the post content itself.

-Some your site visitors may only be interested in syndicating content about specific categories.
+Some your site users may only want to subscribe to content from a particular post category.
 They may not want to subscribe to your entire site’s feed.

 RSS feed format for post categories

-Your feed now only includes content published in that category …
+Your category feed will now only display content assigned to this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.